Factbox: How the G20's Debt Service Suspension Initiative works

-LONDON (Reuters) - The G20 group of rich nations and big emerging powers will extend their Debt Service Suspension Initiative (DSSI) until the middle of next year, a draft communique showed on Tuesday, to help the world’s poorest countries cope with the fallout of the COVID-19 crisis.
+LONDON (Reuters) - The G20 group of rich nations and big emerging powers extended their Debt Service Suspension Initiative (DSSI) this week to help the world’s poorest countries cope with the fallout of the COVID-19 crisis until the middle of next year.

 Below is an explanation of how the DSSI works:

 The DSSI was approved in April.
-It offers a temporary suspension of “official sector” or government-to-government debt payments.
-The proposed extension will see it run until June next year.
+It offers a temporary suspension of "official sector" or government-to-government debt payments to 73 countries here although only 43 have signed up so far.

+The six-month extension announced this week will see it run until at least June 30, 2021.

-The World Bank estimates that, to date, 43 of a potential 73 eligible DSSI countries have deferred just over $5 billion of debt.
+The World Bank estimates that, to date, the 43 countries that have signed up for DSSI have deferred just over $5 billion of debt.

+Charity groups estimated that the six-month extension of the temporary freeze will provide a further $6.4 billion of relief for the 43 countries that have signed up.
+That would rise to around $11.5 billion if the extension was lengthened to the end of 2021 and nearly $16 billion if all 73 eligible countries took up the initiative.

 To receive DSSI relief, countries are required to apply for an arrangement with the International Monetary Fund.
 That could be either a regular programme or a shorter-term emergency facility.
 [Rapid Financing Instrument (RFI) or Rapid Credit Facility (RCF)]